Brasstown Bald: Broadcasting

-NOAA Weather Radio station KXI22 transmits from atop the mountain, simulcasting with KXI75 from Blue Ridge, Georgia.
+NOAA Weather Radio station KXI22 transmits from atop the mountain, which used to simulcast with KXI75 from Blue Ridge, Georgia until 2021.
+They now have separate programming.
 The programming originates from NWSFO Peachtree City.

 Georgia Public Broadcasting had or has construction permits from the Federal Communications Commission (FCC) for two low-power broadcast translator stations at the summit.
 The digital TV station on channel 12 (W25FP-D, licensed December 2009) is the direct replacement for analog TV station W04BJ in nearby Young Harris, and also covers for W50AB in nearby Hiawassee (both to the north).
 New station WBTB FM 90.3 will transmit at just 97 watts, equivalent to several hundred watts because of the height above average terrain of over 700 meters, or more than 2,300 feet.
 Both stations will have Young Harris as the city of license.